catherineloesch/project3-mernstack-app/README.md

 ### Day 7: 10/05/2023

-On day 7, the the team also worked on etablishing a connection with the Mongo Database and producing seed data to populate it.
+On day 7, the team worked on etablishing a connection with the Mongo Database and producing seed data to populate it.
 I also woked on a function to log the user out of their account.
-Upon logout the JWT needs to be removed from localStorage.
+Upon logout, the JWT needs to be removed from localStorage.

 ```JavaScript
   function logUserOut() {